Taufik-Hasan/StudyChat/README.md

 1. Teachers can view all student questions.
 2. Teachers can respond to student questions, providing valuable feedback.
+3. Teacher can see their own all past respond.
-3. The Teacher area is designed with a user-friendly interface for ease of use.
+4. The Teacher area is designed with a user-friendly interface for ease of use.

 ### Student Area:

 1. Students have the ability to ask questions.
 2. Students can view questions asked by other students.
+3. Students can view answer of all questions that are replyed by the teacher.
-3. Each student has a personalized view of their own questions and others'.
+4. Each student has a personalized view of their own questions and Answer'.
+5. Each student can delete their own questios before get reply by the teacher.
+6. The Student area is designed with a user-friendly interface for ease of use.

 ### Moderator Area:

 1. Moderators can access all questions within the system.
 2. Moderators have the authority to delete questions that are not related to the specified topics.
 3. The Moderator area is designed to streamline content moderation.

-4. Security Measures:
+## Security Measures:

 ### Authentication and authorization protocols ensure a high level of security.

 1. Each user can access only their designated area, enhancing data privacy.
-2. User registration is secured, with students and teachers able to register themselves, while moderator registration is exclusively done through the admin panel.
+2. User registration is secured, with students and teachers able to register themselves.
+3. Moderator registration is exclusively done through the admin panel.
+Only admin can registered any moderator for this platform.
+4. No user can acces to other user area, user authorization and authintication are impimented.

 ### User Experience: